Aashna-Verma/T040_BooksUI/README.md

 The program must run with the csv file in the same directory.

 ## Usage
+The module T040_P4_BooksUI.py must be executed in shell in order to utilize the program.
+>python T040_P4_BooksUI.py

+When prompted with the list of commands below (L, A, R, F, NC, CA, CB, G, S, Q), enter the command of choice.
+The first command _must_ be L for L)oad data.
+Following each analysis result displayed, another analysis command can be selected to be applied; or the program can be quit using the Q command.
 ```
  1- Command Line L)oad file
  2- Command Line A)dd book